System Administrator Learning Path Overview

 After completing this learning path, you'll be able to

-- identify the differences between the roles of a System Administrator and a Data Governor.
+- identify the differences between the roles of Administrators and Data Governors.

-- identify the actions they can take with the ADMIN permission.
+- identify the actions they can take with the USER_ADMIN and APPLICATION_ADMIN permissions.

 - add users to and remove users from groups.

-- add authorizations to and remove authorizations from users and groups.
+- add attributes to and remove attributes from users and groups.